alvinthai/OrderedOVRClassifier/docs/api_reference.rst

   **Description**

-    Function for training a final model against a (possibly) classification masked X dataset.
+    Function for training a final model against a (possibly) classification-masked X dataset.
 Does not attach trained model to the pipeline for OrderedOVRClassifier.
 Also evaluates classification with the imported extended_classification_report function.

     Note that if an OVR model has been attached to the pipeline, the same dataset(s) used to train/evaluate the first OVR model must be used to train future OrderedOVRClassifier pipeline steps.